-Jean Daemen and Kevin Groot Lipman both graduated cum laude (and with a grade of 10) from the Master’s programme in Technical Medicine.
+Jean Daemen and Kevin Groot Lipman both graduated with a grade of 10 from the Master’s programme in Technical Medicine.
+Jean Daemen also graduated cum laude.
 They are only the 4th and 5th students in the entire history of the Technical Medicine programme to be awarded this grade.
 Their supervisor, Dr Marleen Groenier, notes that “Both students have distinguished themselves not only on an academic and technical level, but also in terms of their clinical performance and of the clinical impact of their technical work”.

 Both were awarded a grade of 10 for their graduation internship.
 For ten months, Jean Daemen worked in the thoracic surgery department of the Zuyderland Medical Center in Heerlen.
 His research there concerned the use of three-dimensional imaging in patients with a funnel chest.
 Kevin Groot Lipman’s research involved the use of artificial intelligence for imaging in patients with asbestos-related diseases.
 His internship was at the Netherlands Cancer Institute in the Antoni van Leeuwenhoek Hospital in Amsterdam.

 The tens are a reward for the great strides they have made in adapting the techniques they worked on for use in clinical settings, and for the way in which they personally applied these techniques to actual patients.
 During his graduation internship, Jean worked on an imaging technique that involved the use of 3D photographs.
 These were used to gauge the depth of the indentation in a funnel-chest patient’s ribcage.
 “Nowadays, CT scasans and X-rays are commonly used for this purpose.
 However, many of these patients are young people, for whom the radiation exposure involved might be harmful in the long term – so we sought an alternative”, says Jean.
 Parts of his research have already been published.